awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-securityhub-hub.md

 The `AWS::SecurityHub::Hub` resource represents the implementation of the AWS Security Hub service in your account\.
 One hub resource is created for each Region in which you enable Security Hub\.

+The CIS AWS Foundations Benchmark standard and the Foundational Security Best Practices standard are also enabled in each Region where you enable Security Hub\.

 ## Syntax<a name="aws-resource-securityhub-hub-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: